nodeshift/nodejs-reference-architecture/docs/development/ci-cd.md

 helm charts within this repo to configure the versions of the components used along with the configuration required for a given environment.

-The team has found is useful to have shared helm charts for common application categories, deploying them helm parameters.
+The team has found that it is useful to have shared helm charts for common application categories, deploying them helm parameters.
 In addition the team has also found it useful to separate configuration of the component versions from other configuration which does not change as often.
 This helps to isolate other